-EPCOR expects with the finalization and approval of the 2019 to 2023 DSP, that going-forward the trend will show an increase in project completion targets in the future.
+EPCOR expects that going-forward the trend will show an increase in project completion targets in the future.
 A robust capital expenditure versus budget reporting system is currently in place to monitor progress and achieve this goal.

 Cost Control

 • Efficiency Assessment